timvideos/getting-started/_includes/pages/gsoc.md

  * Group project proposed.
 Google has specified that groups MAY NOT participate.
 Individuals only.
  * Proposer is not a student.
 Google has specified this as a requirement of the GSoC program.

+***

+# Ideas

+You can find our ideas list on the [[Ideas]] page.
+The list is not definitive and any student is more than **welcome to come up with their own idea** to work on. **Initiative is a skill which will rate highly** when selecting projects.
+Feel free to come up with your own projects.

+***

+# Mentors

+Please see the [[People]] page.

+***

+# Where to Ask Questions

+ * Join the [mailing lists](https://github.com/timvideos/getting-started/wiki#the-projects) for the projects you are interested in.
+ * Join the IRC chat channel [#timvideos on irc.freenode.net](irc://irc.freenode.org/#timvideos).

+***

+# Thanks

+We would like to thank the following:

+ * <http://wiki.creativecommons.org/Summer_of_Code> Creative Commons - a lot of the information in this document was adapted from their Summer of Code page.
+ * <http://www.inkscape.com/> - the Inkscape project also has a large amount of stuff which was useful in creating this page.
+ * <http://www.google.com/> - without Google this wouldn't even be possible.